jayadeepanraj/Bike_Sharing/README.md

 ## Conclusions
--Clear weather has more positive impact towards cnt -Day of the week has very minimal variations across the 7 days -cnt gradually increases as calendar month increases and after mid year seems to be reduction in cnt -year on year increase between 2018 and 2019 is increasing trend -Spring has the lowes demand for cnt and Fall has the highest demand -Working day and holiday has very minimal variations
+- Clear weather has more positive impact towards cnt
+- Day of the week has very minimal variations across the 7 days
+- cnt gradually increases as calendar month increases and after mid year seems to be reduction in cnt
+- year on year increase between 2018 and 2019 is increasing trend
+- Spring has the lowes demand for cnt and Fall has the highest demand
+- Working day and holiday has very minimal variations
 - Based on the final model, top 3 features contributing significantly towards explaining the demand of the shared bikes are temperature, Weather Light Rain and Snow, year.

 ## Technologies Used